 - BA, University of Arizona, 1991

 Dr. Scarlett is deeply committed to a dramatically interdisciplinary, public archaeology.
 In his personal research, he examines how individuals creatively solved problems at work as they adapted to new physical landscapes and social environments.
 He uses diverse methods in his studies, employing techniques from chemistry and physics to theology and art history.
 Besides fieldwork, Dr. Scarlett relies upon experimental and experiential discovery in his scholarship.
 Eclectic organizations have supported his research and public programming, ranging from the National Science Foundation, The Alfred P. Sloan Foundation, The National Park Service, the Utah Humanities Council ,the Scenic Hudson Land Trust, Keweenaw National Historical Park Advisory Commission, Utah State Parks, and Earthwatch.
-Besides Michigan's Copper Country, he has conducted research at sites in the Great Basin and Intermountain West, Southwest, Interior Alaska, New England, and the Mid-Atlantic regions of North America, as well as in Michigan's Copper Country.
-He is the director of the Utah Pottery Project, co-director of the West Point Foundry Project, and now co-directs the Cliff Mine Archaeology Project.
+Besides Michigan's Copper Country, he has conducted research at sites in the Great Basin and Intermountain West, Southwest, Interior Alaska, Great Lakes, New England, and the Mid-Atlantic regions of North America.

 Dr. Scarlett is committed to collaborative and inclusive public archaeology.
-He has worked to develop several best-practice models for archaeological fieldwork that will integrate research excavations with programs in community-based collaboration and education, heritage tourism development, and traditional and new media documentary production.
+He has worked to develop several best-practice models for archaeological fieldwork that integrate field and lab research with community-based collaboration, education, heritage tourism, and traditional and new media documentary production.
 Among his current interests, Tim is exploring ways that industrial archaeological fieldwork can create spaces for participatory engagement in planning, helping communities discuss issues of social and energy justice.